 Note on the Cost of a Policy Package

-In addition to the standard versions of these cost metrics (which make no assumption about how any revenues are used), the EPS includes variables that output these same two cost metrics, but which assume the carbon tax (if enabled by the user) is revenue-neutral.
-These versions of the cost outputs assume carbon tax payments are offset by reductions in other tax payments, so we subtract them from the policy package cost.
-This is an exception to the general principle in the EPS that we make no assumptions about higher-order effects or how money is used after changing hands due to user-selected policies.
+In addition to the standard “Change in CapEx and OpEx” (which makes no assumption about how any revenues are used), the EPS features a version of this metric that assumes all taxes and subsidies (including additional carbon tax, if enabled by the user) are revenue-neutral.
+This version of the cost metric assumes changes in tax payments are offset by reductions in other taxes, so we subtract them from the policy package cost (and vice versa for subsidies).
+(Even though subsidies are not included in the regular “Change in CapEx and OpEx” metric, their withdrawal is included in the revenue-neutral metric, because this withdrawal is assumed to be funded by increased expenditures from the non-government cash flow entities, which would affect their CapEx and OpEx.)
 We include this option for two reasons.
-First, unlike other taxes (such as sales taxes on fuel or equipment), at least in the United States, much consideration of enacting carbon taxes has centered on making them revenue-neutral.
+First, at least in the United States, much consideration of enacting carbon taxes has centered on making them revenue-neutral.
 Second, carbon tax payments can dominate other contributors to policy package cost, due to the sheer quantity of fuel that is purchased to operate the economy.
 (A carbon tax reduces fuel demand in accordance with various elasticities of demand, but these demand reductions are not enough to compensate for the higher cost of the fuel that is still sold.)
-This can make policy packages appear expensive to novice model users (especially those who only interact with the model via the web application interface), as they may not understand that the reported cost metrics are merely first-order cash flows that do not indicate the overall effect on the economy or on any actor’s welfare.
-In the real world, government may use tax receipts in ways that boost the economy by more than one dollar per dollar in receipts (for example, by investing in energy efficiency programs or public transit systems), or alternatively, in ways that are less productive and deliver fewer than one dollar per dollar.
-In this context, you might consider the revenue-neutral carbon tax to assume exactly one dollar of economic benefits per dollar received by the government.
-If you wish to avoid this assumption and view outputs that deliver a consistent treatment of all cash flows, simply use the standard versions of the cost outputs.
+This can make policy packages appear expensive to model users (especially those who only interact with the model via the web application interface), as they may not understand that the reported cost metrics are merely first-order cash flows that do not indicate the overall effect on the economy or on any actor’s welfare.
+In the real world, government may use tax receipts in ways that boost the economy by more than one dollar per dollar in receipts (for example, by investing in energy efficiency programs or public transit systems), or alternatively, in ways that are less productive and deliver fewer than one dollar of economic benefits per dollar spent.
+In this context, you might consider the revenue-neutral tax to assume exactly one dollar of economic benefits per dollar received by the government.
+If you wish to avoid this assumption and view outputs that deliver a consistent treatment of all cash flows, simply use the standard version of the cost outputs.

 Lastly, a user concerned with the cost of a policy package should also look at the outputs for monetized public health and climate benefits: namely, avoided mortality from reduced particulates and avoided climate damages.
 (These are located on the on the Additional Outputs sheet.)
 Monetized benefits tend to outweigh the direct cost of policy packages in most cases.

-The upper portion of the Cost Outputs sheet is laid out as a grid, with a column for each sector (Transportation, Electricity Supply, Buildings, Industry, District Heating, LULUCF, and Total) and a row for each of the main types of outlay (spending on Fuels, Capital, OM, and other spending).
+The upper portion of the Cost Outputs sheet is laid out as a grid, with columns for each sector (Transportation, Electricity Supply, Buildings, Industry, District Heating, Hydrogen, LULUCF, and Geoengineering), Fuel Trade & Subsidies (not calculated on a sector-specific basis), the Cross-Sector Totals sheet, and the Total; and a row for each of the main types of outlay (spending on Fuels, Capital, Operations and Maintenance (OM), Taxes, and Subsidies).
 Within each row, the changes in spending, whether positive or negative, are summed up across all sectors.
 The result appears in the variable in the “Total” column.

 When a sector does not contain a given type of spending (for example, there is no “OM” spending in the “District Heating” sector), that spot in the table contains no variable.
 When a sector contains more than one variable that contributes to the same type of spending (for example, capital spending in the Electricity Sector can come from construction of power plants, batteries, or transmission lines), then these are totaled on this sheet.

-First, we sum the changes in fuel, capital, and OM expenditures to find the “Total Change in Capital Fuel and OM Expenditures.”
-We add in the “Total Change in Other Expenditures” to find the “Total Change in Outlays.”
+First, we sum the changes in fuel, capital, and OM expenditures, as well as additional carbon tax on process emissions, to find the “Total Change in CapEx and OpEx.”
 The relevant structure is shown below:

-We also show these totals as net present values (NPVs) in the first year of the model run, given the discount rate specified by the input data for this model version.
-Vensim will report a value in every year for these NPV variables.
+We also show the total as net present value (NPV) in the first year of the model run, given the discount rate specified by the input data for this model version.
+Vensim will report a value in every year for NPV variables.
 All of these annual values represent NPVs of the cash flow in the model’s start year.
 As the model run continues, more and more payments or savings are included in the NPV total.
-As a reminder of this behavior, the variables are named “First Year NPV of [variable] through This Year.”
+As a reminder of this behavior, the variable is named “First Year NPV of CapEx and OpEx through This Year.”
 The relevant structure is shown below: